Independent comparisonAll prices in AUD

 Is Square or Stripe cheaper?

-In person, Square is cheaper at a flat 1.6% against Stripe's 1.7% plus $0.10.
-Online, Square charges a flat 2.2% while Stripe charges 1.75% plus $0.30, so Stripe wins on larger online orders and Square can win on small ones.
+In person, Square is cheaper at a flat 1.6% against Stripe's 1.7% plus a small fixed fee per transaction.
+Online, Square charges a flat 2.2% while Stripe charges 1.7% plus a fixed fee per transaction, so Stripe wins on larger online orders and Square can win on small ones.
 Neither has a monthly fee or lock-in.
+The comparison table and calculator above show the current rates and fixed fees in Australian dollars.

 Which is better for an online store?